madanimoutaa/ros2_documentation/source/Installation/Rolling/Windows-Install-Binary.rst

 Downloading ROS 2
 -----------------

-* Go the releases page: https://github.com/ros2/ros2/releases
+Binary releases of Rolling Ridley are not provided.
+Instead you may download nightly `prerelease binaries <Prerelease_binaries>`.

-* Download the latest package for Windows, e.g., ``ros2-foxy-*-windows-AMD64.zip``.
+* Download the latest package for Windows, e.g., ``ros2-package-windows-AMD64.zip``.

 .. note::